srobo/kitbook/Match-Scoring.md

 ### Match Score Entry

-Match Score Entry involves taking the scores from the match scorers and inputting them into the competition software.
-They may not bring in any subordinate volunteers.
+**Responsible for receiving scores from the match scorers and entering them into the competition software.
+They may not bring in any subordinate volunteers.**

+In the role of score entry you will be stationed at a desk near to the arena/staging area.
+When a score sheet is given to you by the match scorers, you will enter the scores into a computer and then file the score sheet in a folder.

+You will be working closely with the head match scorer and also the competition software coordinator who will be stationed near to you (most likely on the same desk) and available if you have any questions.